MathEXLab/PySPOD/README.md

 To see how to use the **PySPOD** package and its user-friendly interface, you can look at the [**Tutorials**](tutorials/README.md).

+We also implement the emulation of the SPOD latent space (i.e., time coefficients) with the aid of a long-short term memory (LSTM) neural network - see [Tutorial: 2D Jet emulation SPOD](fluidmechanics/jet_2D_emulation_SPOD_time.ipynb).
+The SPOD emulation is also compared against POD emulation - see [Tutorial: 2D Jet emulation POD](fluidmechanics/jet_2D_emulation_POD.ipynb).
+For more details you can refer to the following preprint: "Neural-network learning of SPOD latent dynamics", by A. Lario, R. Maulik, O.T.
+Schmidt, G. Rozza, and G. Mengaldo

 ## Installation and dependencies
 **PySPOD** requires the following Python packages:
 `numpy`, `scipy`, `matplotlib`, `xarray`, `netcdf4`, `h5py`, `psutil`, `tdqm`, `future`, `ffmpeg`, `sphinx` (for the documentation).